emmyssj/lab05/README.md

 // Write your code here
 function sumAndMultiply(a, b, c) {

     return [a+b+c, a*b*c, a+" and "+b+" and "+c+" sum to "+(a+b+c)+".", "The product of "+a+" and "+b+" and "+c+" is "+(a*b*c)+"."]

 }

 // Here is the test for sumAndMultiply(); uncomment it to run it testSumAndMultiply(4,7,5);

-Comments

-The first 3 questions were easy to solve.
-However, the subsequest question seemed dificult
-The questions took less then one hour to solve.
-However, got stuck on the other ones.